SafarSoFar/immage/README.md

 # Immage

-Immage is an image analysis tool and image hidden data extractor.
+Immage - an image analysis tool and image hidden data extractor.
 The personal goal for the project is to use it as a CTF tool